What the Dead Men Say (album): Background and promotion

 In February 2020, the band started posting cryptic images and videos pertaining to the album on their social media pages.
 On February 25, the band posted a video on their social media pages teasing their new single "Catastrophist", which was released on February 27.
 At the same time, the band announced the album itself, the album cover, the track list, and release date.

-Trivium will be touring in support of the album as an opening act for Megadeth and Lamb of God on their summer 2020 tour called "The Metal Tour of the Year".
+Trivium toured in support of the album as an opening act for Megadeth and Lamb of God on their summer 2020 tour called "The Metal Tour of the Year".
 In Flames were set to join the tour as support, but subsequently dropped off and were replaced by Hatebreed.

-On March 9, the band previewed "IX" and "Scattering the Ashes" in a new "Spawn" trailer for Mortal Kombat 11.
+On March 9, the band previewed "IX" (pitched down a full step) and "Scattering the Ashes" (instrumental only) in a new "Spawn" trailer for Mortal Kombat 11.
 On March 26, the band released their second single and title track "What the Dead Men Say" and its corresponding music video.

 On April 16, a week before the album release, the band released their third single "Amongst the Shadows & the Stones".
 On April 22, the band released the final single "Bleed Into Me" before the album release along with its visualizer video.

 Composition

 Influences, style and themes

-The genre of the album has been described primarily as heavy metal, metalcore, and thrash metal while exploring elements of other genres such as melodic metalcore, melodic death metal, progressive metal, black metal, and deathcore.
+The genre of the album has been described primarily as heavy metal, metalcore, and thrash metal while exploring elements of other genres such as melodic metalcore, melodic death metal, and progressive metal.
 Speaking about the album's sound, the frontman Matt Heafy said that "We've found a really great place to exist in this world.
 We love melodic death metal, we love death and black metal, and we love hardcore.
 What the Dead Men Say is everything we do on one record."

 Like The Sin and the Sentence, lyrical content on What the Dead Men Say was inspired by modern aspects of life.
 The album's title-track was inspired by Philip K. Dick's science fiction novella of the same name.
 "Catastrophist" deals with the theme of humanity in a crisis.
 "Amongst the Shadows & the Stones" is about the horrors of war.
 "Bleed Into Me" is about neglecting personal issues.
 "The Defiant" was inspired by R. Kelly's documentary and abuse-enabling.
 "Sickness Unto You" was written from Matt Heafy's perspective after having to put his dog down.
 "Scattering the Ashes" is about having to deal with unresolved issues.
 "Bending the Arc to Fear" talks about the surveillance aspect of modern society.
 The final track "The Ones We Leave Behind" is about "running over" people to succeed in life, and the song also gave a powerful message and a whole new meaning in the wake of the COVID-19 pandemic.